-The fresh water system consists of a potable water tank, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is accessed by lifting the mid-berth mattress and removing the access hatch cover underneath.
+The fresh water system consists of potable water storage, distribution lines and a distribution pump.
+The pump is equipped with an automatic pressure switch and is accessed through the helm station access hatch.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located on the starboard forward gunwale.
+The tank is filled through a deck fill located on the port side, mid-ship gunnel.

 DO NOT confuse other deck fills with the fresh water fill.
-If toxic fluids or fuel is added to the fresh water tank, the system will be contaminated.
-DO NOT attempt to pump fuel out; this system is not designed to pump fuel.
-Fuel must be removed by qualified personal only.
-Fuel in the fresh water systems will also require replacement of that system and/or many components.
+If toxic fluids are added to fresh water tank, the system will be contaminated.
+If this happens then the tanks and entire fresh water system must be repaired by qualified personal only.
+It may also require replacement of that system and/or many components.